Hummingbirds: The Tiny Jewels from the Americas

 Old World ecological equivalents include the Australian honey-eaters and the African sunbirds.
 They have specialized bill shapes and foot types to help them retrieve nectar from flowers; and many of them have a colorful or iridescent plumage.

-One of the rarest hummingbirds is the Marvelous Spatuletail which is only found in a small area in northern Peru.
+One of the rarest is the Marvelous Spatuletail which is only found in a small area in northern Peru.

-Hummingbird Species by US State (listing and photos)
+Species by US State (listing and photos)

-The hummingbird family is divided into two subfamilies:
+This family is divided into two subfamilies:

 They have the highest metabolism of any animal on Earth, which is necessary to support the rapid beating of their wings.
 They must consume more than their weight in nectar daily to support their need to survive.
 Their heart rate can reach as high as 1,260 beats per minute.